Amber’s Sotanghon Pancit Canton Guisado: Ingredients, Calories, and Allergen Info

 - ¼ cup cooking oil

-- One teaspoon all-purpose seasoning (or to taste)
+- One teaspoon all-purpose seasoning (to taste)

 - To prepare a delicious Filipino noodle dish, start by preheating a pan on the stove.
 Once heated, add pork belly that has been cut into bite-sized pieces, spreading the meat evenly across the pan.